gazzadownunder/MCP-OAuth-Compliance/COMPLIANCE-TESTER.md

 - Check if the callback port is available
 - Verify browser isn't blocking popups
 - Copy the URL from console output manually

+### Callback Port Already in Use

+If you see "Port X is already in use" error:
+- Choose a different callback port in the options
+- Close any application using that port
+- Ensure your redirect URI matches the callback port

 ### AS Metadata Not Found